michaelgrn/SampleCode/Natural Language Processing/README.md

 All code is this directory are examples of code that focus on Natural Language Processing.
 The code is written in Python 3 using Jupyter Notebook.

-***A3*** contains hand written Hidden Markov Models, the first being a greedy algorithm, the second being viterbi.
+***NLP1*** contains hand written Hidden Markov Models, the first being a greedy algorithm, the second being viterbi.

-***A4*** contains code that creates a grammar from several sentences of a made up language, then tests that grammar on new input.
+***NLP2*** contains code intended to create a grammar from several sentences of a made up language; who's efficacy is then tested on further input.

-***A8*** is an example of machine translation using keras.
+***NLP3*** is an example of machine translation from English to German using deep learning and evaluated with the BLEU metric.

-***Project*** is a collaborative effort between Mucun Tian and I, where we use deep learning models to generate text which we then perform text simplification on.
+***NLPProject*** is a collaborative effort between Mucun Tian and I, employing deep learning models to generate text.
+This text is then simplified using text simplification techniques, and tested using readability metrics.